tpiskorski/MaloWAscensionReroller/README.md

 An addon that lets you find the perfect starting-abilities on Ascension's Draft realms

 # Instructions for how to use

+0. For complete automation you need to install AutoHotkey.
+Windows only.
+You can find script under autohotkey directory.

 1. Make a macro where you define the spell-ids of your must-have spells, your strong spells, your decent spells, and your weak spells like:
 /mar addmusthave 71
 /mar addmusthave 355